voidshine/dameo_book/Introduction.md

 This was clear enough to me, but only a few players know my character.
 In lost positions I often play the strongest.
 It's easy to play when everything on the board is good for you, but how hard it is to gather yourself at a critical moment and find a chain of the best moves with the faint hope for a draw!
 Perhaps my innate optimism helps me in this regard.
 Anyway, out of all the games I won, I had a very bad position in 30% of them.
 So, let's look at the diagram.
 Firstly, we need to prevent Black from getting 2 kings.
-To do this, we take control of the f3.
+To do this, we take control of the f3 square.

 **24.f1f2!&nbsp; &nbsp; &nbsp;g3h2
 25.c3a5&nbsp; &nbsp; &nbsp;…**